 Summertime in Atlanta is often spent hanging out at the pool or taking advantage of the cool A/C while visiting the city’s lineup of one-of-a-kind attractions, but as nightfall arrives, everyone comes outside to enjoy the warmth of summer with friends and family.
-With the city’s many green spaces, it’s no wonder that movie nights on these sprawling lawns are a hit amongst Atlantans.
+With the city’s many parks and green spaces, it’s no wonder that movie nights on these sprawling lawns are a hit amongst Atlantans.
 Whether you want to feel the nostalgia of Atlanta’s only drive-in theatre or feast on a picnic dinner with your family while watching a recent Hollywood hit, there will be something everyone in the family can agree on.

 An Atlanta institution since 1949, the Starlight Drive-In Theatre is Atlanta’s only remaining classic drive-in theater.
 Beloved for their signature double features, there are four screens on-site, each of which shows two movies back-to-back for the price of one.
-With eight movies to choose from, be sure to check the lineup for each screen before you go, as you cannot switch screens between movies.
+With eight movies to choose from ranging from classics like Disney's Dumbo to current blockbusters like Captain Marvel, be sure to check the lineup for each screen before you go, as you cannot switch screens between movies.
 Although concessions are available, you’re allowed to bring your own food and drink.
 Just leave the alcohol at home.
-Check their website for seasonal events which the theatre regularly hosts, such as the Drive-In Invasion and Rock and Roll Monster Bash, where local artists, food trucks, live music, on-site camping and classic movies are only part of the fun.Continue to 3 of 10 below.
+Check their website for seasonal events which the theatre regularly hosts, such as the Drive-In Invasion and Rock and Roll Monster Bash, where local artists, food trucks, live music, on-site camping and classic movies are only part of the fun.
+The theatre is open year-round from Thursday through Monday.